 Where the design community meets.

-Designer at Tall Joined about 7 years ago via an invitation from David O.
+Designer at Tall Joined over 7 years ago via an invitation from David O.

 The developers you're working with need to be considered in your design.
 They're creatives too with varying skillsets and will have different levels of polish and capability in their work.
 Front-end may not be their strongest area, so your design process needs to consider this in order to help them achieve the output you're gunning for.
 It can be a delicate situation to handle when it comes to talking about what people are and aren't capable of, but open, honest and professional discussions need to happen.
 You'll work better for it - and the end product will be much better for it.